 In accordance with IFRS 8, Operating Segments, operating segment is reported in a manner consistent with the internal reporting provided to the chief operating decision maker ("CODM").
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the key management team of the Company.
 The CODM reviews the Group's internal reports in order to assess performance, allocate resources and determine the operating segments.
-The Group has identified three reportable segments which are inbound services, outbound services and RF-SIM business.
+The Group has identified three reportable segments which are CRMS, RF-SIM and PIMS businesses.
 Details of the segment reporting are set out in note 6 to the consolidated financial statements.